loopdash/loopdash/src/projects/encode.md

               alt: "Image 1"
               colSpan: 12
     - heading: Website
-      paragraph: Accountable Tech's website is designed to inform and inspire action, extending the brand's bold visual identity while staying rooted in its past.
-We focused on clarity and impact, creating a platform that makes complex issues accessible and drives engagement with their campaigns.
-The result is a site that amplifies their mission and empowers users to take part in the movement for accountability in Big Tech.
+      paragraph: Encode Justice's website serves as a dynamic platform that informs and mobilizes action, reflecting their bold visual identity and commitment to human-centered AI.
+The design emphasizes clarity and impact, making complex AI issues accessible and engaging.
       content:
         - type: image
           images: